ArOhBeK/Ergo-Context/README.md

 - High-level rules for how contracts should be designed and audited

 Core reference files are mirrored under `local_files/` so air-gapped or localized LLM setups can load the same source material without internet access.
 In `context.json`, `context.yaml`, and `context.toml`, use `core_references_local` for offline paths.

+Audit review artifacts are stored under `audit_examples/` and are meant to be used as grounded examples for where LLM audits can be wrong or only partially correct.

 **How to use it (developers):**